Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Computational Setup

 where the trace is taken over the color indices of $\square$.
-In general, $\Psi$ is a function also of the stout-smearing parameters $\rho_{\sf{stout}}, n_{\sf{stout}}$ used to smear the gauge-links that the three-dimensional Laplacian \eqref{laplacian} is constructed from~\citep{Morningstar:2003gk}.
-We observed only a small dependence of $\Psi$ on different stout-smearing parameters and opted for ${n_{\sf{stout}}=3}$ iterations using a stout-smearing weight ${\rho_{\sf{stout}}=0.2}$ in the spatial directions~\citep{Peardon:2009gh}.
+In general, $\Psi$ also depends on the stout-smearing parameters $\rho_{\mathrm{stout}}, n_{\mathrm{stout}}$ used to smear the gauge-links that the three-dimensional Laplacian \eqref{laplacian} is constructed from~\citep{Morningstar:2003gk}.
+We observed only a small dependence of $\Psi$ on different stout-smearing parameters and opted for ${n_{\mathrm{stout}}=3}$ iterations using a stout-smearing weight ${\rho_{\mathrm{stout}}=0.2}$ in the spatial directions~\citep{Peardon:2009gh}.
 As expected, as $\Nvec$ is increased the distribution approximates that of a point source.
 When working with hadron interpolators in momentum space, it is also clear that one needs a sufficiently localized spatial distribution to effectively project a source to definite total momentum.

 We define a smearing radius $R$ as the $68.3\%$ percentile of the smearing profile around the origin, implicitly given by

 for each $\Nvec$, which is straightforward to be numerically evaluated.
 We observe its dependence on $\Nvec$ to be approximately described by a power law with exponent $b \approx -0.25$ (Fig. \ref{fig:smearingradius}).
 We also observe an inflection point around $\Nvec \sim 60$ which, in other words, means that the smearing radius reduces less drastically above this value.